 What Should I Do if I’m Hurt on the Job?

 If you sustain a job-related injury, there are crucial steps to take to ensure your safety and protect your right to benefits under Florida’s workers’ compensation system.
-Our Orlando workers’ compensation lawyers suggest the following after sustaining an injury on the job:
+Our Orlando workers compensation attorney suggest the following after sustaining an injury on the job:

 Tell Your Employer You are Hurt